thomwiggers/thomwiggers.nl/content/events/2021-01-11-RWC/index.md

 KEMTLS was presented at ACM CCS 2020.
 You can read more about its details in [the paper](https://thomwiggers.nl/publications/kemtls/kemtls.pdf).
-It was initially [implemented in the RustTLS library](https://github.com/thomwiggers/kemtls-experiment) by Thom Wiggers using optimized C and assembly implementations of the post-quantum algorithms provided by the [PQClean](https://github.com/PQClean/PQClean) and [Open Quantum Safe](https://openquantumsafe.org/) projects.
+It was initially [implemented in the RustTLS library](https://github.com/thomwiggers/kemtls-experiment) by me using optimized C and assembly implementations of the post-quantum algorithms provided by the [PQClean](https://github.com/PQClean/PQClean) and [Open Quantum Safe](https://openquantumsafe.org/) projects.